newatoms/guides/define-your-target-audience/readme.md

->Goal of this guide: understanding your target audience for your landing page
+>Goal of this guide: Understanding your target audience for your landing page

 # How to target the right audience